 That gives my body a break from food for over 12 hours.
 I recommend embracing such opportunities from time to time; your body will thank you!

-You can read more about all the health benefits of intermittent fasting in my ultimate beginner’s guide.
 Since writing this article, I’ve started a daily intermittent fasting routine.
 That means I don’t eat for 16-20 hours and I feel better than ever!

 How to Eat Healthy While Traveling